 In addition to Cary’s role as an educator, she has more than ten years’ experience as a professional designer.
 During her career, she has served in senior-level corporate design positions and as a design consultant for nationally recognized brands.
 Additionally, she is also a founding member and current President of AIGA Mobile, the local chapter of the national professional organization for design.

-Cary currently teaches Digital Imagery in Web Design.
+Cary currently serves as the program coordinator for the Web Design and Online Communication specialization and teaches Digital Imagery in Web Design.

 Director, Center for Public Interest Communications and Professor, Department of Public Relations

 Ann Christiano is the former Frank Karel Chair in Public Interest Communications and the Director of the newly established Center for Public Interest Communications.
 In that role, she developed a first-ever curriculum in public interest communications, connecting practitioners and scholars who are already working in the field, and nurturing and sharing research that can advance this newly emerging academic discipline.
 Public Interest Communications uses science-driven strategic communications and storytelling to advance positive social change.